 4: Parameter description

-Each parameter on a wizard page of the workspace has a short description, with possible selection values where applicable.
+Each configurable parameter on a wizard page of the workspace has a short description, with possible configuration values where applicable.
 By clicking on a parameter, the associated information is displayed in the parameter description.

 5: Parameter check